redhat-cop/openshift-migration-best-practices/06-post-migration-considerations.md

 | Custom Operators    | Operators you add to the cluster yourself.
 If you have not added any Custom Operators, the Custom category does not appear in the Web console on your OperatorHub.                                                    |
 |                     |                                                                                                                                                                                                                       |

+**Operators maturity levels**

 The level of sophistication of the management logic encapsulated within an Operator can vary.
-In general, this logic depends on the type of the service represented by the Operator.
+This logic is also in general highly dependent on the type of the service represented by the Operator.

 One can however generalize the scale of the maturity of an Operator’s encapsulated operations for certain set of capabilities that most Operators can include.
-To this end, the following Operator Maturity model defines five phases of maturity for generic day two operations of an Operator.
+To this end, the following Operator Maturity model defines five phases of maturity for generic day two operations of an Operator:

 ![Operator Maturity Levels](./images/operator-maturity-levels.png)

-### When you might want to move to operators
+### **When you might want to move to operators**

 If you were using the Service Broker or some OpenShift Templates in OpenShift 3.11 in order to run a specific service such as MongoDB, PostgreSQL, etc. You might want to move to the specific operators for such technologies.

-For example, if your application uses a MongoDB database, you can use the MongoDB Operator to deploy and manage the MongoDB instance.
-The operator will take care of the MongoDB instance lifecycle, enabling you to focus on your application.
+For example, if your application uses a MongoDB database, it will be very easy to use the MongoDB Operator in order to deploy and manage the MongoDB instance.
+The operator will take care of the MongoDB instance lifecycle helping you to focus on your application.

-### Accessing the OperatorHub marketplace
+### **Accessing the OperatorHub marketplace**

-The OpenShift 4 web console has an operator marketplace called OperatorHub.
-You can use OperatorHub to search, install, and manage operators.

-In the web console, navigate to `Operators -> OperatorHub`.
+OpenShift 4 console features an operator marketplace called OperatorHub, you will find it under `Operators -> OperatorHub`.

 ![OpenShift4 OperatorHub](./images/openshif4-operatorhub.png)

+You can use OperatorHub within the OpenShift Console in order to search and install operators.
+You will be able to manage the installed operators using this same UI.

-### Creating your own operators
+### **Creating your own operators**

 You might have some applications created by internal teams that are currently being deployed manually or using other methods that do not support managing the full lifecycle of the application.
 On top of that the operations team might need to ensure those applications are up and running.